 While Sony have patented the technology, it doesn't guarantee that they will ever use it in a console, but with work on the PS5 well underway, it's possible that they have secured the patent ahead of a worldwide announcement.

 Neither Sony nor any developers have officially revealed any titles that we can expect to see at the launch of the PlayStation 5, though as mentioned above CD Projekt Red did mention that they are developing Cyberpunk 2077 for current and next generation consoles.

 With rumors suggesting that development kits are already out in the wild, it’s likely that games such as The Last of Us 2 will be released on both the PS4 and PS5.

 We can be almost certain that GTA 6 will be appearing on the PS5 at some point but it has been recently speculated that it could even be exclusive for Sony's next console.

 Job listings at Infinity Ward, who will be releasing a Call of Duty title in 2019, stated that they are working on a "truly next-gen title", so the next Call of Duty will potentially play on both PS4 and PS5.

 Last year Microsoft acquired many new studios, these included Ninja Theory, Obsidian Entertainment, Playground Games, and InXile Entertainment.
 PlayStation boss Shawn Layden revealed Sony are open to acquiring new studios, although they're looking to have less, more polished games which suggests a quality over quantity approach.

-It seems that gamers will have to wait until the summer at the earliest before we receive any official confirmation from Sony about the PS5, but to keep updated with video game and PS5 news follow the Dexerto Twitter page.
+It seems that gamers will have to wait until a undated PSX event at the earliest before we receive any official confirmation from Sony about the PS5.
+To keep updated with the latest PS5 news and rumors follow the Dexerto Twitter page.